nmanzini/seam_carving/README.md

 # seam_carving
-Seam carving (or liquid rescaling) is an algorithm for content-aware image resizing Useful examples and explanations: https://en.wikipedia.org/wiki/Seam_carving
+Seam carving (or liquid rescaling) is an algorithm for content-aware image resizing

+Useful examples and explanation: https://en.wikipedia.org/wiki/Seam_carving

 # Examples
 | Original                    | Seam Carved to 50% of original size |